frdel/agent-zero/prompts/agent.tools.md

 Select the corresponding runtime with "runtime" argument.
 Possible values are "terminal", "python" and "nodejs".
 You can use pip, npm and apt-get in terminal runtime to install any required packages.
 IMPORTANT: Never use implicit print or implicit output, it does not work!
 If you need output of your code, you MUST use print() or console.log() to output selected variables.
-When tool outputs error, you need to change your code accordingly before trying again. online_knowledge_tool can help analyze errors.
+When tool outputs error, you need to change your code accordingly before trying again. knowledge_tool can help analyze errors.
+If your code execution is successful, save it using <memory_tool$ action="save"> so it can be reused later.
 Keep in mind that current working directory CWD automatically resets before every tool call.
 IMPORTANT!: Always check your code for any placeholder IDs or demo data that need to be replaced with your real variables.
 Do not simply reuse code snippets from tutorials.
 **Example usage**: